The History of Roofing from Ancient Civilizations Through Today

 Many art deco buildings feature zigzags, sunbursts, and flat roofs that include parapets and spires.
 The roofs have a low slope and may incorporate rooftop decks and glass blocks to add impact.
 The Ogden/Weber municipal building is one well-known example of art deco architecture in Utah.

-Asphalt shingles are by far the most common type of roofing material used in Utah and across the country today.
+Asphalt shingles stand out as the predominant roofing material utilized in homes, condos, and various structures across Utah and the entire country.
 They’re ideal for their low cost, durability, and ease of installation.
 Shingles are considered to be lower maintenance than many other roofing material options, and they provide resistance to fire, wind, hail, algae, and more.

 Do You Need Roof Repairs?